measurement-kit/script-build-mingw/README.md

-# Package MK and dependencies for Unix
+# Package MK and dependencies for Unix and MSYS2/MINGW

 This repository contains the scripts to compile and package MK and its dependencies on Unix systems as well as with MSYS2/MINGW.